pyocd/pyOCD/docs/SESSION_OPTIONS.md

 - `pack`: (str or list of str) Path or list of paths to CMSIS Device Family Packs.
 Devices defined in the pack(s) are added to the list of available targets.

+- `project_dir`: (str) Path to the session's project directory.
+Defaults to the working directory when the pyocd tool was executed.

 - `reset_type`: (str) Which type of reset to use by default (one of 'default', 'hw', 'sw', 'sw_sysresetreq', 'sw_vectreset', 'sw_emulated').
 The default is 'sw'.